django-oscar/django-oscar/docs/source/internals/contributing/writing-documentation.rst

 -------------------

 The docs are built by calling ``make docs`` from your Oscar directory.
-Note: This requires Python 3.5 or 3.6, as `transifex-client` only supports these.
 The ``make docs`` command currently uses `python3`, so make sure it links to one of these versions.